 We took a deviation via the elegant Brandenburg Gate.
 No, not the one in Berlin because that is not where we were.
 Potsdam, remember?
 Then we approached the park from the south.
 A golden gate marks the entrance to this huge park which does look nice indeed.

 While taking pictures of duckies and swans on frozen ponds, we spotted Sans Souci on the horizon.
 The palace appeared behind its countless glass cabinets used for growing grapes.
 Squeezing through crowds of tourists from China, Japan and a city called Berlin, we managed to get some incredible views and shoot some killer shots.
 O.k., we shouldn’t have picked a Monday because that is when the palace is closed.

 Skipping the Neues Palais, another palace, since it was already getting dark, we felt the inner need to look at the ruins on Ruinenberg hill, where the walls of the Norman Tower, partially hidden behind a water basin, turn out to be the next of a million of perfect photo objects in Potsdam.
 In the age of film cameras we would have wasted at least three film rolls on this one alone.

 A Small Price to Pay

 The bus trip back to Potsdam’s central station gives the distinguished traveler another nice view of the city.
 Will we return to Potsdam?
 What kind of a question is that?
 Yes, we will grab every opportunity.
 We will come in spring, in order to see everything we missed this time around, for some more afternoon walks and photo ops.

-The trip back to mother Earth with aching legs on a regional double-decker train leads straight to Friedrichstrasse station.
+The trip back to mother Earth, with aching legs which are a good price to pay.
+The regional double-decker train goes straight to Friedrichstrasse station.
 What will we dream of tonight?
 Potsdam, the nicest part of Berlin which is not actually Berlin.
 The cherry.